DSP-on-Wine/red-wine-quality/README.md

 This will start the Streamlit server, and you can access the app in your web browser at http://localhost:8501.

+You are now equipped to perform several actions with the application:

-You should now be able to view the dataset used for training the model, and input details of new wine to get predictions.
+- Explore the dataset used to train the model.
+- Input details of new wine to receive predictions.
+- Upload a CSV file containing test datasets to obtain batch predictions.
+- Review all past predictions made by you within a specific time frame.
+  Note: Ensure to adjust the start and end dates in the app according to the time intervals during which you made predictions.

+These functionalities allow you to interact comprehensively with the application, from exploring the dataset to using the prediction capabilities, enhancing your overall user experience.

 ### Data Preparation Using `data_preparation.ipynb`